adriank/ObjectPath/README.rst

 provide a way to finance its development.

 **If AGPL v3 is too restrictive for you, please consider buying a commercial licenses provided by Asyncode.
-This is the preffered way of supporting this project financially.**
+This is the preferred way of supporting this project financially.**

 .. |Downloads| image:: https://pypip.in/download/objectpath/badge.svg